emmabastas/elm-mustache/README.md

 This is not possible with the typesafe version

-## Why is can't the typesafe version deal with lists?
+## Why can't the typesafe version deal with lists?

 When presented with the template